 2. A lesbian bar during Pride is not the place to look for your unicorn

 As a femme-presenting queer woman, I’ve been hit on by cisgender men and straight couples in queer settings more times than I can count.
 Some queer women are attracted to men, some aren’t.
 We go to LGBTQ+ spaces to be around other LGBTQ+ people and celebrate our identity.
-Sure, there may be people who are interested in your advances, but there will also be people who will be offended and made to feel unsafe.
+Sure, there may be people who are interested in your advances, but there will also be people who will take offense.
 Pride should first and foremost be a safe space for LGBTQ+ people.
-Keep this in mind, and don’t treat Pride like a venue for arranging a ménage à trois.
+Keep this in mind and don’t treat Pride like a venue for arranging a ménage à trois.

 3. Don’t take pictures of us without permission

 You’re going to see folks in leather, drag performers, transgender people, non-binary people, nakedness, gender-bending getups, and some wild outfits.
-We’re not here to be a spectacle for you.
+We’re not here to be a spectacle to you.
 We’re here to celebrate with folks who are like us.
-Don’t post photos of us on social media as a way to be edgy or to show your superior open-mindedness, and don’t make fun of us on the internet.
+Don’t post photos of us on social media to be edgy or to show your superior open-mindedness.
 We don’t exist for your amusement.

 4. If your thought process is “Gays are okay, but I don’t get the whole trans thing”

 5. Pride is not the appropriate venue for your girl’s night or your bachelorette party